 The following paragraphs explain what the “best available techniques” or “state of the art techniques” mean in IT and especially in information security.

-State of the art in information security
+What is state of the art in information security?

 The further development of hardware and software is advancing steadily and rapidly.
 All systems that were considered high-end or cutting-edge a few years ago are now obsolete.
 Unlike hardware, software can be constantly improved, optimized and adapted with updates.

 But at some point, the end of the line is reached here as well.
 The product life cycle ends and a new software and/or hardware generation takes over.
 At that point, the hardware and software that has been used up to now is no longer state of the art.
-It should be replaced – in some cases it even has to be.

 Software that is provided with security updates by the respective manufacturer is generally recognized as state of the art.